digital-craftsman-de/cqs-routing/docs/handler-wrapper.md

     {
         return 0;
     }

-    public static function finallyPriority(): int
-    {
-        return 0;
 }
-}
 ```

 This might be useful when the flow of a command handler should be stopped, but no error must be shown to the user.
 As an example, imagine a command to change an email address where the email address hasn't changed.
 No confirmation email must be send out and no data must be stored.
 But the user must also not get an error because the email address itself is valid.
 With this handler wrapper, we can throw an `EmailAddressDidNotChange` exception to exit the flow.

-The priority of the `catch` method is set to a low value like `-100` to make sure it's executed last and doesn't prevent another handler wrapper (that for example rolls back a doctrine transation) to be executed.
+The priority of the `catch` method is set to a low value like `-100` to make sure it's executed last and doesn't prevent another handler wrapper (that for example rolls back a doctrine transaction) to be executed.

 Handler wrappers in a route are not defined like other components with just the class names, but instead as `HandlerWrapperConfiguration`.
 They still contain the class of the implementation but additionally can define parameters that can be used in the handler wrapper.